Cmsah/Weather_app_web/README.md

 # Weather App
 This is a web app developed as a  project using HTML, CSS, and Vanilla JavaScript.
-It is hosted on Netlify and utilizes OpenWeatherMap API to fetch weather data.
+It utilizes OpenWeatherMap API to fetch weather data.
 The app allows users to search for the weather conditions of any city in the world and provides current weather conditions, a 5-day forecast, and hourly forecasts.
 Additionally, the app can detect the user's current position if they allow it.

 # Features
 - Users can search for weather conditions of any city in the world.